 The EPA recommends that you test your home before putting it on the market and, if necessary, lower your radon levels.
 Save the test results and all information you have about steps that were taken to fix any problems.
 This could be a positive selling point.

-If You are Buying a Home…
+Are You Buying a Home?

 The EPA recommends that you know what the indoor radon level is in any home you are considering buying.
 Ask the seller for their radon test results.
 If the home has a radon-reduction system, ask the seller for information they have about the system.